s-and-witch/ghc-proposals/principles.rst

 **General rule (GR3)**.  *If we break (GR1), for a compelling reason (GR2), we should whenever possible provide a deprecation cycle, as well as copious publicity, so that users are alerted (via depreciation warnings) to the upcoming change, have time to adapt, and can raise concerns.*

 A deprecation cycle should give at least one GHC major release for authors to make changes.
 In th case of changes that are more difficult to accommodate, we may consider a second cycle.
+(Side note: there is a `separate conversation going on <https://github.com/haskell/pvp/issues/58>`_ about deprecation warnings and the PVP.)

 Note that (GR3) is not a reason to say that (GR1) is unimportant.
 A deprecation cycle defers costs; it does not reduce or eliminate them.
-However, deprecation cycles are important.
+However, deprecation cycles are very important.
 They give users and library authors time to adapt to changes, without a mad panic.
+In particular, they allow users to upgrade GHC (e.g. to get an important bugfix) in one step, and then separately, and on a working code base, to adapt to each change individually, instead of having to do it all in one atomic step.

 Even changes to Experimental extensions should seek to follow (GR3), but with a significantly lower "bar".